-- Thirty-five percent of fatal accidents (17 fatalities) involved young people.
-The last fatal accident for this age group occurred eight years ago. - Eighty-nine injury accidents involved 96 young people and six of these accidents, injuring six, occurred in the last five years. - There has been a significant reduction in the number of young people who were injured in electrical accidents during the current period compared with the base period.
-In the current period, six (38%) out of 16 injuries involved young people compared with 30 (45%) out of 67 injuries in the base period. - Only 5% (15) of the total 290 accidents involved people aged 65 years or over.
+- Thirty-six percent of fatal accidents (18 fatalities) involved young people.
+There is a single fatal accident over the last eight years for this age group. - Eighty-nine injury accidents involved 96 young people and three of these accidents, injuring three, occurred in the last five years. - There has been a significant reduction in the number of young people who were injured in electrical accidents during the current period compared with the base period.
+In the current period, three (27%) out of 11 injuries involved young people compared with 30 (45%) out of 67 injuries in the base period. - Only 5% (15) of the total 291 accidents involved people aged 65 years or over.
 This is a relatively small number compared with the age profile of the population as a whole.
 As numbers are small no further analysis has been carried out.

-The first number represents casualties and the bracketed number represents accidents.
+$^{^{7}\,\,}$ The first number represents casualties and the bracketed number represents accidents.